-6.52.
-Spent ion exchange resins may be flushed out as slurry, although some operating organizations retain resins as a dry solid [46, 49].
+6.42.
+Spent ion exchange resins may be flushed out as slurry, although some operating organizations retain resins as a dry solid [41, 42].
 When resins are flushed out as slurry, care should be taken to prevent blockages of the flow as these may cause radiation hot spots and may necessitate special maintenance.
 Special care should also be taken with the prolonged storage of resins that are awaiting conditioning, because of the potential for radiolysis or chemical reactions generating combustible gases or causing physical degradation or exothermic reactions.

-6.53.
+6.43.
 Liquids for discharge may be produced in the treatment of waste.
 To the extent possible, liquid waste should be characterized on the basis of its radiological and chemical properties to facilitate collection and segregation.
 With proper characterization, it may be possible to discharge the liquid within authorized limits, provided that the non-radiological characteristics of the liquid are appropriate.

-6.54.
-All discharged liquids should be readily dispersible in water.
+6.44.
+All discharged liquids should be readily water soluble or readily dispersible in water.
 If the liquid contains suspended materials, it may need to be filtered prior to discharge.
 Waste that is immiscible with water should be completely excluded from discharge.
 Acidic or alkaline liquids should be neutralized prior to discharge.
-If the liquid also contains toxic material or other chemicals that could adversely affect the environment or the treatment of sewage, it should be treated prior to discharge in accordance with regulations for protection of workers and the public and for protection of the environment.
+If the liquid also contains toxic material or other chemicals that could adversely affect the environment or the treatment of sewage, it should be treated prior to discharge in accordance with regulations for protection of workers, the public and the environment.

-6.55.
+6.45.
 For routine discharges of liquids to the environment, the main options for control are provided either by storage systems that allow for the decay of short lived radionuclides before the liquid is released to the environment, or by treatment systems that remove radionuclides from the effluent stream for disposal by other means.
 Within these two broad categories, there may be a number of different options available.
-The limits and controls for discharges are established or approved by the regulatory body [3, 23].
+The limits and controls for discharges are established or approved by the regulatory body [3, 19].

-6.56.
+6.46.
+While the volume of organic liquid waste is generally small relative to that of aqueous waste, the risk associated with its incorrect management may be high.
 Organic waste requires management steps that take account not only of its radioactivity, but also of its chemical organic content, since this can also have detrimental effects on the environment.
+Treatment of large amounts of organic liquid waste is technologically intensive as well as costly.
 The treatment steps for organic liquid waste that should be considered include incineration, emulsification to facilitate encapsulation into cement, absorption into a matrix, distillation and wet oxidation.